-Topics include: Building design.
-Loads, wind and earthquake effects, continuity in structures, continuous beams and girders; design of one-way, two-way and flat slabs; columns, footings; deflection and cracking of reinforced concrete members; seismic design.
-Bridge design; introduction to prestressed concrete.
+Topics include: Shear design of reinforced concrete beams.
+Loads, wind and earthquake effects, continuity in structures, continuous beams and girders; design of one-way, two-way and flat slabs; columns, footings; deflection and cracking of reinforced concrete members.

 A major assignment will be an integrated complete design of a 10-storey office building.